Emily3403/isisdl/README.md

 A downloading utility for the [ISIS](https://isis.tu-berlin.de/) tool of TU-Berlin.

-Version 0.1
+Version 0.2

+**This is Version 0.2!
+Currently it is *not* stable but improves downloading**

-## Features
+# Features

-### Downloads all Material from all courses of your ISIS page.
+- Downloads all Material from all courses of your ISIS page.
 - You can whitelist / blacklist courses with a given course ID.
 [TODO]
 - Multithreaded: A fixed number of threads can be selected at start time.
 - Compatibility: This library will run with any python interpreter that is >= 3.8.
 - Automatic unpacking of archives.
 - Efficient and dynamic checksum computing for a very good file recognition.

+## TL;DR

+Use this library instead of `isia-tub`.
+It provides a superset of features while having improved performance.

+Install using `pip install isis_dl`.
+For a manual installation clone this repository and `pip install .`

+The first time you run the program you will be prompted if you want to save your password.
+Look at section encryption for more details.

+I am planning  on moving a big portion of the documentation to a dedicated doc site.

+[comment]: <> (TODO: Hyperref)

 # Installation